OscarJHernandez/qc_portfolio_optimization/README.md

 `ipython kernel install --user --name=projectname`

 # About
 The [Quantum open source foundation (qosf)](https://qosf.org/) offers a [quantum mentorship program](https://qosf.org/qc_mentorship/) that allows newcomers to the field to work on an open source project with the support of an expert.
 I applied and was selected to participate in this program in 2020 with the support of my mentor Guoming Wang.
 The project allowed me to learn more about quantum computing and to implement an algorithm that had previously not been released as an open source code.
-Furthermore, the topic of the project is in alignment with the directives at the company [Zorc Finance](https://www.zorc-finance.com)
+This work was also carried out for research and developement purposes for [Zorc Finance.](https://www.zorc-finance.com)

 # Project
 The topic that was selected for this project was to implement the portfolio optimization problem as defined  [arXiv:1911.05296](https://arxiv.org/abs/1911.05296) who solve the portfolio rebalancing optimization problem using both soft and hard constraints.